Variations of Renormalized Volume for Minimal Submanifolds of Poincare-Einstein Manifolds: Introduction

 \subsection{Outline of Proofs}

 This paper has $3$ goals: \begin{itemize} \item In \S \ref{Graphical}, we show that $Y$ can be described in Fermi coordinates by a graphical function $u$.
 We prove that $u$ has an even expansion as as we approach the boundary, and that $u$ is highly regular (formally ``polyhomogeneous") in this domain \begin{itemize} \item The proof relies on Allard's regularity theorem, as well as geometric microlocal techniques from \cite{rafe1991elliptic}, and standard PDE arguments.
-The author suspects that Allard's theorem can be avoided in establishing the regularity of $Y$, but have yet to find such a proof. \item Several authors have contributed to the existence, regularity, and asymptotic expansions of minimal hypersurfaces in hyperbolic space, including Lin \cite{lin1989dirichlet}, Guan, Spruck, Szapiel \cite{guan2009hypersurfaces}, Tonegawa \cite{tonegawa1996existence}, Han, Sehn, Wang \cite{han2016optimal}, and Jiang \cite{jiang2016boundary}.
+The author suspects that Allard's theorem can be avoided in establishing the regularity of $Y$, but have yet to find such a proof. \item Several authors have contributed to the existence of graphical expansions as in theorem \ref{AsymptoticExpansion} for minimal hypersurfaces in hyperbolic space, including Lin \cite{lin1989dirichlet}, Guan, Spruck, Szapiel \cite{guan2009hypersurfaces}, Tonegawa \cite{tonegawa1996existence}, Han, Sehn, Wang \cite{han2016optimal}, and Jiang \cite{jiang2016boundary}.
 These authors primarily use classical PDE techniques, and by contrast, we use methods from geometric microlocal analysis to establish regularity.
+We emphasize that the expansion in higher codimension and the variational formulae are novel.

 \item This immediately shows that $h = g \Big|_Y$ and $\bA_Y$ have corresponding even expansions in $x$ as well \end{itemize} \item In \S \ref{AsymptoticVariational}, we consider a family of submanifolds close to $Y$, $\{Y_t\}$ with $Y_{t = 0} = Y$.
 Each $Y_t$ can be written as $Y_t = \exp_Y(S_t(p))$ for some $S_t \in N(Y)$.
 We show that $\dot{S}$ and $\ddot{S}$ are regular and admit even asymptotic expansions, by computing the first and second variations of mean curvature. \item In \S \ref{MainResult} and \S \ref{ProofMainResult}, we prove a formula for the first and second variations of renormalized volume for families of minimal submanifolds $\{Y_t\} \subseteq M^{n+1}$.
 Such formulae appear for minimal surfaces in $\H^3$ in \cite{alexakis2010renormalized}, and we extend their results to $Y^m \subseteq M^{n+1}$ for $m$ and $n$ arbitrary, and $M$ a PE manifold.
 Past research (\cite{alexakis2010renormalized} \cite{albin2009renormalizing} \cite{graham1999conformal}) focuses on $m$ even, however we extend our results to $m$ odd as well.